 - Incorporate magick into your cooking and baking, either by blessings, using magickal herbs and spices, or both.
 Trace a pentagram over your food.

 - Take advantage of thunderstorms by performing an impromptu ritual.
 Draw the energy of the storm into your body.

 - Create a rune or sigil out of pebbles or sticks in your garden or outside space.
 Choose one for protection, for love, or abundance.

-- Fill a dark colored bowl with water, pour a little oil into it.
+- Fill a dark-colored bowl with water and pour in a little oil.
 Sit quietly, gazing into the bowl.
-Make a note of any pictures or visions.
+Make a note of any pictures or visions you see.

-- Go to the beach, draw sigils into the sand and watch as the sea takes them.
-If you can’t get to the beach, collect tiny twigs, leaves and flower petals to form your sigil and leave them for the wind to blow away.
-Make sure whatever you use is indigenous to the area where you place them.
+- Go to the beach, draw sigils into the sand, and watch as the sea takes them.
+If you can’t get to the beach, collect tiny twigs, leaves, and flower petals to form your sigil and leave them for the wind to blow away.
+Make sure whatever you use to make the sigil is indigenous to that area.

 - Create a cairn of stones to remember someone who has passed.

 - Make something, anything, incorporating magick.
-Might be a Yule decoration or a cake or any kind of craft.
+It might be a Yule decoration or a cake, or any kind of craft.

-- Place a witchy object on a windowsill or near your front door.
-Just to mark your magickal home.
-It might be a pentacle made of twigs, a charged pebble (hold it in your hands and visualize love pouring into it), a small crystal or other item.
+- Place a witchy object on a windowsill or near your front door to mark your magickal home.
+It might be a pentacle made of twigs, a charged pebble (hold it in your hands and visualize love pouring into it), a small crystal, or another meaningful item.

-- If you haven’t got one already, start your Book of Shadows, or whatever you want to call it.
+- If you haven’t got one already, start your Book of Shadows, Witch Journal, or whatever you want to call it.

 - When you go for a walk, take an empty bag with you and collect discarded garbage.